|

 1. These artists made very different art;

-2. They usually made VERY SMALL
+2. They made VERY SMALL

 limited editions;